aiming-taxonomy/glossary/readme.md

 Also known as: `Raw Aim`

+## Microcorrection

+A small movement of the mouse to correct the crosshair on to a target due to a lack of complete mouse movement or a lack of movement

 ## Overflick

 While performing a movement to acquire a target and the crosshair goes beyond the targets location or desired target